dogweather/c3/_posts/2023-11-22-mandatory-watering-schedule-south-adams-county-colorado.markdown

 layout: post
 title:  "Watering Schedule"
 date:   2023-11-22 13:47:00 -0700
-categories: sacwsd irrigation
+tags: sacwsd irrigation water
 ---

-In Adams County, we have a "mandatory watering schedule":
+Commerce City gets its water from Adams County.
+We have a (pretty cool in my opinion) dual water supply system: drinking water *and* irrigation water.
+To balance out demand, Adams County created a "mandatory watering schedule":

-> Three days a week, between **6pm** and **10am**.
+* Three days a week, from evening until morning: between **6pm** and **10am**.

-The actual days we can use the irrigation water depends on whether our street address is even or odd:
+The actual days we can use the irrigation water depends on whether our street address is even or odd.

 | Address | Irrigation Days                  |
 |---------|----------------------------------|